 Learning a new language is a perfect way to boost your IQ.
 In no time, your brain will make new connections and associations and you’ll feel that learning Arabic was one of the best choices you ever made.

 Once you start learning a few basic sentences in Arabic you will have the knowledge to start your first Arabic conversation.
-That’s why, at Mondly, we’ve created experiences that simulate real life conversations to get you speaking Arabic in no time.
+That’s why, at Mondly, we’ve created experiences that simulate real-life conversations to get you speaking Arabic in no time.

 Starting with the basics, we quickly lay a foundation for you to learn more complex Arabic phrases and sentences.
 We gradually build your Arabic knowledge so you get fluent faster than you could imagine.